The datacontract CLI is an open-source command-line tool for working with data contracts.

 │ [default: None] │

-│ --bigquery-table TEXT List of table ids to import from the │
+│ --glue-table TEXT List of table ids to │

 │ [default: None] │